 NASA also used another new mechanism during this era to stimulate commercial space development: funded SAAs to coinvest and share risk.
 Via SAAs, industry companies were afforded the opportunity to partner with NASA according to their capabilities.
-Additionally, performancebased contracts, which were NASA's preferred NASA contracting technique in 1998188 and were used in the COTS program, forcing industry to accept more risk.
+Additionally, performance-based contracts, which were NASA's preferred NASA contracting technique in 1998 and were used in the COTS program, forced industry to accept more risk.
 These contracts ultimately led to the establishment of effective products revolutionizing the space economy today.

 Another market stimulation experiment worth mentioning is the CCDS program, which was established in 1985 and continued until the early 2000s.
 NASA began the CCDS with the goal of stimulating industry interest and investment in space technologies.
-Program centers were located at universities and research institutions and collaborated with NASA Centers and commercial partners on research topics such as materials processing, space power, remote sensing, and space propulsion.190 Around 1991, the CCDS program was hindered by the cost and the lack of industry involvement, which was concerning given that industry was expected to provide the majority of CCDS funding.191 Following a congressionally mandated investigation of the program in 1993, NASA announced it would phase out support for six of its 17 CCDS centers, based on recommendations from an independent committee, in order to better focus the remaining centers on "relevant commercial technologies and stronger industrial partnerships."192 The last NASA budget estimate that mentioned the CCDS program was for 2003.193
+Program centers were located at universities and research institutions and collaborated with NASA Centers and commercial partners on research topics such as materials processing, space power, remote sensing, and space propulsion.
+Around 1991, the CCDS program was hindered by the cost and the lack of industry involvement, which was concerning given that industry was expected to provide the majority of CCDS funding.
+Following a congressionally mandated investigation of the program in 1993, NASA announced it would phase out support for six of its 17 CCDS centers, based on recommendations from an independent committee, in order to better focus the remaining centers on "relevant commercial technologies and stronger industrial partnerships."
+The last NASA budget estimate that mentioned the CCDS program was for 2003.

 The COTS program focused on involving the private sector in crew and cargo delivery to LEO.
-NASA offered four options for being involved, to allow companies to optimize their unique services and capabilities.189 Credit: NASA.
+NASA offered four options for being involved, to allow companies to optimize their unique services and capabilities.
+Credit: NASA.

 During this era, NASA engaged in various economic analysis and due diligence activities.
 For example, NASA engaged with a financial expert to obtain input regarding the COTS program, and the activity was successful in supporting the development of the program.
 An early example of more rigorous economic analysis is NASA's decision to seek the advice of a Silicon Valley financial expert when formulating COTS.
 Specifically, in the early 2000s, NASA chose to work with venture capitalist, former physicist, and White House Fellow Alan Marty, who provided strategic insight, including the recommendation to select contractors that could attract investment rather than selecting contractors solely because of their technical capabilities.
-This prudent advice helped COTS to enable the growth of the commercial launch market.194 as NASA's public news releases, strategic plans, and space resource report has shown.
-Via official press releases and other public documents, NASA communicates with a unified voice, and often that voice has supported commercial development.
-Communications in 1981 to 2010 included this narrative encouragement of the commercial development of space.
-Select press releases are described below.
+This prudent advice helped COTS to enable the growth of the commercial launch market.